Living room: With satellite TV and patiio doors leading to flagged patio area.

 The six cottages at Killerby Old Hall are ideal for a countryside holiday whilst being less than 2 miles from the beach of Cayton Bay.
 The owners live on-site and guests can enjoy the nature reserve and lake area, or relax in the indoor heated swimming pool.
 The accommodation ranges from the Yard End, sleeping 12 in period splendour, through to cosy Crow’s Nest which sleeps 2.
 Set in a pretty courtyard, each cottage is different yet has its own sitting-out area with patio furniture, and some have a BBQ.

 Killerby Old Hall is situated between the coastal resorts of family friendly Filey, with its cobble landing and pretty promenade, and Scarborough, with its vibrant South Bay and naturally picturesque North Bay, located on part of Britain’s heritage coast.
 The Stephen Joseph Theatre, famed throughout the county, puts on a number of Alan Ayckbourn productions.
 To the north, across the stunning North Yorkshire Moors, lies the port of Whitby; famous for its connections to Captain James Cook and Dracula.
 Robin Hood’s Bay, a former fishing village with a smugglers past, has quaint streets which lead visitors to a small, sandy cove and rock pools.
 Heading inland, find the historic market town of Pickering, where the famous North Yorkshire Moors steam train begins its journey.
 Access Dalby Forest through the attractive village of Thornton-le-Dale and be sure to stop for an ice cream.
 The forest offers a range of activities including mountain bike tracks, or for those feeling adventurous there is Go Ape.
 It is also a popular picnic destination which is surrounded by walks that the whole family can enjoy.
 Travel a little further afield to Castle Howard with its stunning house and grounds.
 The ancient, Roman walled city of York sits just an hour up the A64, a famously haunted city with many attractions such as the railway museum, river trips and excellent shopping.
 To the south along the coast, the Cleveland Way leads to dramatic Flamborough Head and the Bempton RSPB Sanctuary.
 The village of Cayton is a 500 yard stroll, with its pub, post office and shop.
-Full amenities are just over 4 miles away in Scarborough.
+Full amenities are just over 4 miles away in Scarborough and fishing is available nearby.
 Beach 1 mile.
 Shop, pub and restaurant 500 yards.

 These properties can be booked together to accommodate up to 42 guests.